AGGRAVATED DUI AZ

+Many people wonder, "Is a DUI a criminal offense or a civil offense?"
 An aggravated DUI AZ charge is much more serious than that of a typical DUI or DWI.
 As such, they carry harsher penalties for those who receive them.
 In most aggravated DUI cases, those convicted will be facing mandatory imprisonment and hefty fines.

 What Do Judges Typically Order On a First Aggravated DUI in Arizona?

 For a first offense aggravated DUI in Arizona, it will be considered a class 4 felony.
 With this charge, you can expect anywhere between 4 months to 3.25 years in prison.
 It is also possible that the judge will order you:

 - Driver’s license revoked